home-assistant/home-assistant.io/source/_integrations/integration.markdown

   type: string
   default: trapezoidal
 max_sub_interval:
   description: "Applies time based integration if the source did not change for this duration.
+This implies that at least every `max_sub_interval` the integral is updated.
 Use 0 for no time based updates."
   required: false
   type: time
 {% endconfiguration %}